Purely Radiative Higgs Mass in Scale invariant models: Introduction

-After the Higgs discovery~\cite{ATLAS:2012yve, CMS:2012qbp}, many questions are still open within the standard model (SM), among them understanding the origin of the Higgs mass.
-It is well known that in the SM, the quadratic divergences appear in the radiative corrections to the Higgs mass, which cause the hierarchy problem.
-Among the popular to the hierarchy problem solutions is to set $\mu^{2}$ Higgs mass term in the Lagrangian to zero, which makes the SM scale invariant (SI) at the classical level.
-In this case, the electroweak symmetry breaking (EWSB) occurs via the so-called dimensional transmutation, where the scale invariance is broken at the quantum level~\cite{Coleman:1973jx}.
-The SI symmetry breaking is associated by a pseudo-Goldstone boson (PGB) that is strictly massless at tree-level and acquires its mass via radiative corrections.
-This light scalar is called the "dilaton".
-Many models that are SI extended in order to address, in addition to the hierarchy problem, some problems like the dark matter (DM) and the neutrino oscillation data~\cite{Foot:2007ay,Ahriche:2016cio}.
-Here, we want to investigate the case where the light PGB is the observed $125~\mathrm{GeV}$ SM-like Higgs rather than a light dilaton.
-In addition to the conditions for having a purely radiative Higgs mass (PRHM), we will discuss also the relevant theoretical and experimental constraints on this scenario.
-In order to illustrate our discussion, we consider a phenomenologically rich SI model~\cite{Ahriche:2016cio} as an example, where we will show a full agreement with the recent measurments and give possible interesting predictions in current/future experiments.
+The SI symmetry breaking is associated by a pseudo-Goldstone boson (PGB) that is strictly massless at tree-level; and acquires its mass via the radiative corrections.
+This light scalar is called the ``dilaton'' scalar in the literature.
+The realization of the EWSB a la Coleman-Weinberg within some SM popular extensions has been extensively discussed in the literature (for example, see~\cite{Alexander-Nunneley:2010tyr}).
+Although, many models are SI extended to address to the hierarchy problem, in addition to other problems such as the dark matter (DM) and the neutrino oscillation data~\cite{Foot:2007ay,Ahriche:2016cio}.
+Here, we aim to investigate the case where the light PGB is the observed $125~\mathrm{GeV}$ SM-like Higgs rather than a light dilaton.
+It has been shown in the literature~\cite{Bellazzini:2012vz,Foot:2007as}, that the case of a dilaton-like Higgs, or a purely radiative mass Higgs (PRMH) is possible, however, the requirements for such case were not discussed, as well the agreement with the recent LHC measurements relevant to the scalar sector.